 RELATED: Paper Plate Snail

-Paper Plate Rainbow Craft for Kids
+Paper Plate Rainbow Craft

 Save up your scrap paper from other craft projects because you can turn those little pieces into torn paper art!
 This paper plate rainbow is perfect for using up any little odds and ends from leftover paper.